Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 The Seer is another risky target.
 Blocking the Seer cancels their divination — no result for that night, one less divination for the town.
 Some Seers won't even realize they were blocked and might misinterpret the silence from the GM.
 If you have any indication of who the Seer is, keep your block far away.

 Against the Werewolves, you're an unpredictable disruption they can't plan around.
 They don't know who you are or who you're blocking each night.
-In smaller Werewolf teams (2 or fewer), blocking the right Werewolf can prevent the night action entirely.
-In larger teams, your block reduces their capability without removing it.
+By default your block never touches the pack's night action, though it can still shut down a wolf's other ability — like the Alpha Wolf's investigation.
+Only under the optional Courtesan Blocks Werewolf Vote rule does blocking a wolf remove their say in the target, with blocking the last living Werewolf stopping the action entirely.
 Either way, you're introducing randomness that favors the town's side.

 Blocking the Alpha Wolf is especially valuable.
 The Alpha Wolf has a separate night action — divining a player to find the Seer.
-If you block the Alpha Wolf, you cancel both their vote in the Werewolves' elimination decision and their nightly investigation.
+If you block the Alpha Wolf, you cancel their nightly investigation — and under the optional Courtesan Blocks Werewolf Vote rule, the GM discards their say in the pack's target too.
 This can buy the Seer an extra night of safety without anyone realizing why.

 Reading Your Results: What Each Outcome Means